 Need a full accounting platform?
 Then Xero could be the one for you.
 It’s great for small businesses that need financial reporting, bookkeeping, and payment tracking all in one system.

-- Cost: varies depending on plan.
-Early plan ($25/month, limited to 20 invoices & 5 bills/month, Growing plan ($55/month, unlimited invoices and bills), Established plan ($90/month, adds multi-currency, project tracking, advanced accounting tools).
+• Cost: Varies depending on plan.
+Early plan is $25/month, limited to 20 invoices & 5 bills/month, Growing plan costs $55/month, gives you unlimited invoices and bills).
+There's also the Established plan for $90/month, which adds multi-currency, project tracking, advanced accounting tools.
 Payment processor fees also apply for Stripe, PayPal, and GoCardless

 3. Square Invoices: best for businesses that already use (or want) Square for payments

 This is one for the Square payments users.
 Square Invoices is a simple, powerful invoicing tool built into Square’s payment ecosystem.
-So, it's perfect for anyone who already uses a Square reader for in-person payments.
+All business types now share three unified tiers on Square, all with (varying) invoice accessibility.
+Perfect for anyone who already uses a Square reader for in-person payments.

 4. FreshBooks: best for freelancers and service providers who want simple, great-looking invoices